Cruz Azul still has ‘two ghosts’ to face in the Clausura 2021

-The Cruz Azul Machine is on the verge of playing a new final in its history and only the Tuzos del Pachuca can prevent cement makers from reaching their 20th final within the Mexican Soccer and the seventh in short tournaments, in which they would face yes or yes, one of the two ghosts that he still has in this Clausura 2021.
+The Cruz Azul Machine is on the verge of playing a new final in its history and only the Tuzos del Pachuca can prevent the cement producers from reaching their 20th final in Mexican Soccer and the seventh in short tournaments, in which they They would face yes or yes, one of the two ghosts that he still has in this Clausura 2021.

-With America out of combat in this League, some experts have stated that Blue Cross has a clear path to obtain the Liga MX title for the first time in the last 23 years, but before that he will have to eliminate Pachuca, a team that has dominion over them in their direct confrontations in Final phase.
+With America out of combat in this Liguilla, some experts have affirmed that Cruz Azul has a clear path to obtain the Liga MX title for the first time in the last 23 years, but before that he will have to eliminate Pachuca, a team that has dominate them in their direct confrontations in the Final Phase.

 Also read: Liga MX League: Schedules and dates of the Semifinals of the Clausura 2021